 Nick Higham is Richardson Professor of Applied Mathematics in the School of Mathematics, University of Manchester.
 His degrees (BA 1982, MSc 1983, PhD 1985) are from the University of Manchester, and he has held visiting positions at Cornell University and the Institute for Mathematics and its Applications, University of Minnesota.
 He is Director of Research within the School of Mathematics, Head of the Numerical Analysis Group, and was Director of the Manchester Institute for Mathematical Sciences (MIMS) 2004-2010.
-He was elected Fellow of the Royal Society in 2007, and is a SIAM Fellow and a Member of Academia Europaea.
+He was elected Fellow of the Royal Society in 2007, and is a Fellow of the Society for Industrial and Applied Mathematics (SIAM) and a Member of Academia Europaea.
 He held a Royal Society-Wolfson Research Merit Award (2003-2008).

 He is well known for his research on the accuracy and stability of numerical algorithms, and the second edition of his 700-page monograph on this topic was published by SIAM in 2002.
 His most recent monograph, Functions of Matrices: Theory and Computation (SIAM, 2008), is the first book devoted to this topic.
 He is the Editor of the Princeton Companion to Applied Mathematics (2015, over 1000 pages).

 He has more than 130 refereed publications on topics such as rounding error analysis, linear systems, least squares problems, matrix functions and nonlinear matrix equations, condition number estimation, and polynomial eigenvalue problems.
 His research has been supported by grants from EPSRC and by fellowships from the Nuffield Foundation, the Royal Society and the Leverhulme Trust.
 He held a 2M euro ERC Advanced Grant (2011-2016) supporting his research on matrix functions.